paralin/crew/docs/process-management.md

 ## Use the ps:scale command.
 Example:
 ```
-dokku ps:scale app_name web=1 worker=2
+crew ps:scale app_name web=1 worker=2
 ```
-*NOTE*: Dokku will always use the DOKKU_SCALE file that ships with the repo to override any local settings.
+*NOTE*: Crew will always use the CREW_SCALE file that ships with the repo to override any local settings.

 ## The web proctype